runtimeverification/wasm-semantics/wasm.md

 Imports must appear first in a module due to validation.
 Exports only depend on what they are exporting having been allocated, so can appear right after allocation.

-`structureModule` takes a list of definitions and returns a map with different groups of definitions.
+`structureModule` takes a list of definitions and returns a map with different groups of definitions, preserving the order within each group.
 The groups are chosen to represent different stages of allocation and instantiation.

 ```k